alpscode/website/content/blog/fpl-ownership-weight.md

 Before we go back to our original discussion about joining the bandwagons, let us define a simple problem to see why *optimization is a great decision support tool* you should be using.
 Using [FPL Review](https://fplreview.com/)'s estimated values for GW12 (as of 2020-12-08), let us try to pick 4 midfield players under a certain budget to maximize our expected FPL points.

+Expected points of midfield players this GW are as follows:

 <div class="embed-table">

 | id  | name           | team\_name     | selected\_by\_percent | price | xP     |